By Published On: February 26th, 2020Last Updated: June 12th, 2025

-‘Let the Catlins captivate you’ is the slogan for this area, and captivate us it did.
-It’s where the rainforest meets the ocean and rare wildlife calls its rugged, remote coastlines home.
+Where the rainforest meets the ocean and rare wildlife calls this rugged, remote coastline home.

 road trip through the Catlins

-Where exactly is ‘The Catlins’
+Where exactly Is ‘The Catlins’

 This map is just a quick outline of the distance we covered.
 We outline more stops in more detail below.